 The 'Auto Tuning' option finds the maximum peak inside a limit and references it.
 This is very useful for example if you need to reference automatically a large amount of metabonomic spectra, where the solvent peak could slightly change its shift with the pH of the sample.

-You can type the new value for that peak or you can click on the solvent chemical shifts.
+You can type the new value for that peak or you can click on the button to get a list of solvent chemical shifts.